element-hq/ess-helm/docs/syn2mas.md

    - Matrix Authentication Service restarts and is ready to serve the delegated authentication
    - The `MATRIX_STACK_MSC3861` marker is updated to reflect the `syn2mas_migrated` state.

 Your users are now able to login using the delegated authentication.
-It is not possible to rollback to `legacy_auth` anymore, nor to run the syn2mas migration again.
+It is not possible to rollback to `legacy_auth` any more, nor to run the syn2mas migration again.

 ### Step 3: Disable syn2mas